Surprised Worried Inspired Retrospective

 All Parabol sprint retrospectives can be run synchronously or asynchronously.
 Functionalities such as the timer, voting and multiplayer grouping help you make your retrospective exercise a success and make facilitation easier.

-Reflect, Group, and Discuss topics based on the Surprised Worried Inspired prompts
+Reflect, Group, and Discuss topics based on the retro prompts

 Team members can all leave comments together, or do it at a time that works for them.
 Also, reflections are anonymous, and no one can see them until you’re done working on them.

 After the reflect phase, you’ll vote on issues to discuss, talk about the most voted on items, and follow up with action items for each process improvement so you can make it a reality.

 Parabol will send a summary of the retro when you’re done so nobody needs to take notes.